Gradient-descent hardware-aware training and deployment for mixed-signal Neuromorphic processors: Results

 \section{Results}

-We used Rockpool and DynapSim to train an SNN as described above, then used the mapping quantization and deployment facilities of Rockpool to configure an SNN on the Dynap-SE2 chip.
-We converted the frozen noise patterns to real-time AER sequences for injecting into a Dynap-SE2 device.
-Each event in the noise pattern is encapsulated with its time and address and sent to the chip, where an on-board FPGA circuit converts the AER events to digital pulses that stimulate the synaptic input gates of the neurons.
-The analog neurons on the Dynap-SE2 then process the inputs and produce output events.
+We used Rockpool and DynapSim to train an SNN as described above, then used the mapping quantization and deployment facilities of Rockpool to deploy the trained SNN to the DYNAP-SE2 chip, configuring the hardware parameters on the chip.
+We converted the frozen noise patterns to real-time AER sequences for injecting into a DYNAP-SE2 device.
+Each event in the noise pattern is encapsulated with its time and address and sent to the development kit, where an on-board FPGA circuit converts the AER events to digital pulses that stimulate the synaptic input gates of the neurons \cite{Richter2023}.
+The analog neurons on the DYNAP-SE2 then process the inputs and produce output events.
 Whenever a neuron fires, digital circuits on the FPGA capture the event's timestamp and source address and encapsulate it as an AER event, which is temporarily stored in buffers implemented inside the FPGA.
 The output of the hardware evaluation of an input is recorded as AER event sequences.

-Figs.~\ref{fig:hardware_response_0} and~\ref{fig:hardware_response_1} demonstrate that the combined effects of quantization and device mismatch do not result in loss of performance.
+Fig.~\ref{fig:hardware_response} demonstrates that the combined effects of quantization and device mismatch do not result in loss of performance.
 The hidden temporal information that the network has learned is still present, and the network is able to differentiate between the training samples.

-The firing rate ratio (FRR) described in Sec.~\ref{sec:response_analysis} is utilized to assess the neurons' ability to distinguish frozen noise patterns.
-If the FRR is noticeably higher, it indicates that the neuron has made a decision because one of the neurons fired significantly less and the other one fired considerably more.
-Tab.~\ref{tab:fn_rate_response} displays the firing responses of the simulated, quantized, and hardware networks when presented with frozen noise~0 (FN0), frozen noise~1 (FN1), and the test samples.
+The firing rate ratio (FRR) described in the Response Analysis section under Methods is utilized to assess the neurons' ability to distinguish frozen noise patterns.
+A high FRR (>1) indicates good discrimination between the two trained frozen noise input samples.
+Tab.~\ref{tab:fn_rate_response} displays the firing responses of the simulated, quantized, and hardware networks when presented with trained frozen noise~0 (FN0), trained frozen noise~1 (FN1), and the un-trained random noise TEST samples.

+We presented 1000 randomly generated independent test samples for inference in the simulation, taking advantage of the flexibility of the simulation environment.
+In contrast, for hardware testing, we presented 10 random independent Poisson noise samples to DYNAP-SE2.
+The limited number of hardware tests was a deliberate decision, influenced by the intricate nature of the hardware setup.
+Chip configuration for each iteration requires manual intervention, and required at least 5 minutes for each iteration in practice.